2003 Dutch general election: Mat Herben and the decline of the LPF (8 December 2002–8 January 2003)

 On 8 December 2002, the Pim Fortuyn List (LPF) nominated Mat Herben as its lead candidate for the 2003 election.
 Herben, one of the party's most recognisable post-Fortuyn figures, had previously served as LPF parliamentary leader and was seen as a stabilising figure amid ongoing party disorder.
-His selection followed internal confusion, particularly surrounding Hilbrand Nawijn, who was stil frontrunner as of 5 December, voluntarily stepping back to the 35th spot on 7 December—only to express ambitions of returning to parliament and eventually becoming prime minister later that day.
+His selection followed internal confusion, particularly surrounding Hilbrand Nawijn, who was still frontrunner as of 5 December, voluntarily stepping back to the 35th spot on 7 December—only to express ambitions of returning to parliament and eventually becoming prime minister later that day.
 The party adopted the slogan "Heb lef, stem LPF" ("Have courage, vote LPF" (Note: In Dutch, "Heb lef" rhymes with "Stem LPF" due to the pronunciation of the acronym.
 This rhyme is not retained in the provided English translation.)), paired with "Geef ons een tweede kans" ("Give us a second chance"), acknowledging past dysfunction while attempting to signal readiness for responsible governance.
 Herben positioned the LPF as the only reliable barrier against a potential CDA–PvdA coalition, arguing that only his party could prevent a centrist–left government.
 Notable people like Joost Eerdmans and Joao Varela also featured on the LPF list.